Pandiyarajk/Daily-Tabs-Launcher/PRIVACY_POLICY.md

 ## Permissions and Purpose
 - `storage`: Save and retrieve your groups/URLs.
-+- `tabs`: Open the URLs you saved in new tabs.
-We do not read or modify tab contents.

 ## Data Sharing and Selling
 - We do not share, sell, or transmit your data to any third party.